nbaugh1/gat-mdx-blog-3/content/blog/2020-09-10-react-without-cra/index.md

 Since we're working with React, which means using JSX, and writing ES6 JavaScript, we need to use Babel to transiple our JavaScript down to a browser compatable version.
 To do this, we need to create a `.babelrc` file where we will configure the needed babel plugins.
-The plugins needed for this project are `preser-env` for the ES6 and `preset-react` for our React code.
+The plugins needed for this project are `preset-env` for the ES6 and `preset-react` for our React code.

 Next we need to setup the all important Webpack.
 We'll do this in a file placed in our root